Teresa Cahill

-Teresa Cahill is an English soprano from South London.
+Teresa Cahill (born 30 June 1944) is an English soprano from South London.
 She is particularly known for performing the works of Richard Strauss and Sir Edward Elgar, as well as for her performance of Gustav Mahler's Symphony No. 8.

 Early life

 Cahill was born in Berkshire, England, and raised in South London.
 Her mother was a factory worker in London, and her father, a stevedore, died when she was five years old.
 After spending two years in a sanatorium due to a diagnosis of tuberculosis, she was formally trained in the piano, and eventually earned a scholarship to the Guildhall School of Music and Drama.

 Career

 Her opera career began at Glyndebourne with the song First Lady in Die Zauberflöte and then Alice Ford in Falstaff.
 Cahill has performed over 100 songs at Covent Garden Opera House which include Der Rosenkavalier (Sophie) with Carlos Kleiber, Don Giovanni (Zerline and Elvira) and La Clemenza di Tito (Servilia), which she also sang at La Scala, Milan.